swiftlang/swift-evolution/proposals/optional-iteration.md

 ## Introduction

 Optionals are a key feature of Swift and a powerful tool that seamlessly interacts with code.
 In particular, they serve a great means in expressing "act accordingly if there's a value, skip otherwise".
 Some vivid examples of such behavior are optional chaining, optional invocation `foo?()`, `if let` and `guard let`.
-This proposal considers further supporting this convenience in `for-in` loops.
+This proposal considers further supporting this convenience in `for-in` loops .

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/another-try-at-allowing-optional-iteration/14376?u=anthonylatsis)